 4. Adjust your attitude – Never rush into a purchase.
 If you are desperate to buy a car you are more likely to get ripped off.
 Take your time when looking for a Nissan Skyline GT-R for sale and only go for promising looking cars (unless you are looking for a project vehicle).

 5. Use any issues with the car to your advantage – Take a mental note of any issues you find with the vehicle.
 When it comes to discussing the price, use these problems to try and drive down the price.
 For example, if the car needs new tyres or brake pads make a point of it and try to get the seller to reduce the price.

 6. Don’t trust the owner completely – While some owners/sellers are honest about their cars, many will lie to get a quick sale.
 Take in what the owner has to say but back it up with a thorough inspection.

 7. Go between sellers/dealers – If you are looking at multiple GT-Rs, let the owner/seller know.
 This way they will know that you have other options and they may try to undercut the price.

 8. Be prepared to walk away – If you are not happy with the deal, simply walk away.
 You may miss out on the car or the seller may get back to you with a better offer.

 Service History and Other Documentation

-If the owner is unable to provide the service history or refuses to do so, you should proceed with caution.
-A complete service history will only add value to a vehicle and will be handy if you want to sell down the track.
+If the owner can’t or won’t let you see the service history, you should probably pass on the vehicle.
+A complete service history will only add value to any vehicle your purchase and will make it easier to sell the car in the future.

 Additionally, you can check websites such as CarFax (USA) and CarJam (NZ) for more information about the car you are thinking of purchasing.
 These sort of websites can be incredibly useful, but there is usually a cost associated with them.